aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/screening.md

         return ToContext(raspa=Outputs(future))
 ```

-Again, please notice here the usage of the **context**.
-Thanks to it the results
-computed by raspa will be available in every part of the workchain.
-In this particular
-case `ToContext()` will create a variable `self.ctx.raspa` that will contain the results
+`ToContext()` will create a variable `self.ctx.raspa` that will contain the results
-of the calculation. `Outputs()` function will wait fot the calculation to be completed.
+of the calculation.

+`Outputs()` function will wait for the calculation to be completed.

 ## Step 4, 6: Extract pressure and methane loading